Koxepis/dashboard-test-code/README.md

 > *NOTE: This is a development branch.*

+> *NOTE: useAuth implementation can be seen on e14af7b9*

 This is part of a test code for front-end intern position at qlue

 #### Tech Stack